CopernicaMarketingSoftware/Documentation/Publisher/en/database-fields-and-collections.md

 ## Extra options for fields

-While editing fields, it is possible to select various extra options, such as sorting a field by default or hiding it.
+While editing fields it is possible to select various extra options, such as sorting a field by default or hiding it.
 We’ll give you an overview of all options.